February 23, 2017

 4. Sea-to-Sky Corridor: BC, Canada

 When it comes to mountain biking, the Sea-to-Sky corridor is home to some of the most famous trails in the entire world.
 Squamish, Whistler and Pemberton have extensive networks with something for every level of rider.
 Whether you want to warm up on Whistler’s Zappa Trail network, challenge yourself in Squamish on Somewhere Out There, or navigate Pemberton’s dry and rocky routes, it’s all at your fingertips in the Sea-to-Sky.
-To sample the best of the best, guided MEC mountain bike trips weave through BC’s crown jewel of trail riding.

 5. Queenstown, New Zealand

 Queenstown has become an international adventure destination and a popular escape for North Americans looking to chase summer.
 The town sits on the shores of Lake Wakatipu and is surrounded by XC, all-mountain and lift-access mountain biking.
 Trails like Salmon Run in the Fernhill Trails area give you 578m of descending, which puts you nearly at lake level.

 West of Calgary in the Foothills of the Rocky Mountains, Kananaskis Country has an amazing network of cross-country singletrack.
 I grew up riding the trails in West Bragg Creek, and they’re a great option for putting together intermediate-level rides.
 One of my personal favourites is the Jumpingpound Ridge/Cox Hill descent.
 It is without doubt one of the best rides in Alberta.

 7. Liguria, Italy